International Initiatives and Engagement

 Loans and Touring Exhibitions

-In addition to bringing works from across the world to The Met as part of its innovative temporary exhibition program, The Met shares works from its collection internationally, either as individual loans or in a more comprehensive manner through the form of focused displays or touring exhibitions.
-These highly anticipated collection-based projects undertaken with international partners and venues allow us to directly engage global audiences with both our encyclopedic collection and our groundbreaking scholarship.
+In addition to bringing works from across the world to The Met as part of its innovative temporary exhibition program, The Met shares works from its collection internationally, either as individual loans or through focused displays or touring exhibitions.
+These highly anticipated collection-based projects undertaken with international partners and venues allow The Met to directly engage global audiences with both its encyclopedic collection and groundbreaking scholarship.
 In any given year, nearly 1,700 of The Met’s objects are on loan to cultural institutions around the world to help realize creative and ambitious curatorial projects.

-Recent examples include The Shape of Time: Art and Ancestors of Oceania from The Metropolitan Museum of Art presented at the Museum of Art Pudong, Shanghai, and the National Museum of Qatar, Doha, in 2023 and 2024; From Impressionism to Early Modernism: French Masterpieces from the Robert Lehman Collection at The Metropolitan Museum of Art, which presents 81 signature paintings from The Met’s collection of Impressionist and Post-Impressionist art and opened at the National Museum of Korea in November 2025, previously on view at the National Palace Museum, Taiwan; and Recasting the Past: The Art of Chinese Bronze, 1100–1900, which opened at the Shanghai Museum in November 2025, an exhibition co-organized by The Met and the Shanghai Museum.
+Other recent exhibitions include: The Shape of Time: Art and Ancestors of Oceania from The Metropolitan Museum of Art presented at the Museum of Art Pudong, Shanghai (2023), and the National Museum of Qatar, Doha (2024); From Impressionism to Early Modernism: French Masterpieces from the Robert Lehman Collection at The Metropolitan Museum of Art, presented at the National Palace Museum, Taiwan (2025) and the National Museum of Korea (2025–2026); and Recasting the Past: The Art of Chinese Bronze, 1100–1900, presented at the Shanghai Museum as an exhibition co-organized by The Met and the Shanghai Museum (2025–2026).

 Cultural Property